Kazhuu/spc-player/README.md

 ```
 pio run
 ```

-If you are using Aruino UNO then run `pio run --environment uno`.

 This should install needed Arduino toolchain and libraries, compile the source code and upload it to Arduino board.